‘Pakistan lags behind in producing environmentally friendly vehicles’

 These regional countries were also aiming to continue nurturing their local parts manufacturing industries, in order to protect their investment and infrastructure, sustain their massive employment, and retain their valuable tax contributions to their exchequer.

-This posturing was considered vital for achieving the economic goals laid down in India's Electric Vehicle (EV) policy as well as in Bangladesh’s maiden Auto Industry Development Policy, where the definition of included plug in hybrid (PHEV) and strong hybrid (SHEV).
+This posturing was considered vital for achieving the economic goals laid down in India's EV policy as well as in Bangladesh’s maiden Auto Industry Development Policy, where the definition of included plug in hybrid (PHEV) and strong hybrid (SHEV).

 Pakistan's EV policy was completely oblivious to any kind of hybrid option, Loads Limited CEO Munir K Bana, said.